 The IBM Management Suite Java-HBA View window (hereafter referred to as the FAStT MSJ main window) is displayed after you start FAStT MSJ.
-See Figure 74.
+See Figure 74 on page 206.

 Figure 74.
 FAStT MSJ main window

 The window consists of the following sections: